What is Narcissistic Personality Disorder?

 While it may seem as though people with NPD aren’t looking for help, deep down, they’re crying out for an answer.
 The best way for them to find this answer is through psychotherapy as it allows an open conversation to identify signs and symptoms.

 Admittedly, battling NPD comes with complications not found in other mental health disorders.
-Therefore, it’s important for loved ones to be there every step of the way.
+Therefore, loved ones need to be there every step of the way.